topo-gps/ios-manual/en/maps/purchasing_maps.rst

 - *Full maps*: These maps are a one-time only purchase.
 You get full access to the entire map including future updates.
 - *Partial maps*: In these maps you can select parts of the map and buy the parts you need.
 This is possible with the topographic maps of Great Britain, France and Belgium.
-- *Subscriptions*: In these maps you can purchase a 1 year automatically reneweing subscription to get access to the entire map.
+- *Subscriptions*: In these maps you can purchase a 1 year automatically renewing subscription to get access to the entire map.
 This is possible with the topographic maps of Great Britain, France, and Belgium.

 The differences between the map purchases are due to licensing and royalty constraints.
 Some maps are provided as open data to us, in that case we do not have to pay royalties to the mapping agency.
 For other maps we however have to pay licensing fees to the mapping agency depending on the amount of maps sold.
 Therefore these maps are more expensive.